sapegin/washingcode-book/manuscript/book.md

 const foundName = names.find(name => name.startsWith('B'));
 ```

 In both cases I much prefer versions with array methods than with `for` loops.
+They are shorter and we’re not wasting half of the code on iteration mechanics.

 ### Implied semantic of array methods

-Array methods aren’t just shorter and more readable, but each method has it’s own clear semantic:
+Array methods aren’t just shorter and more readable, but each method has its own clear semantic:

 - `.map()` says we’re transforming an array into another array with the same number of elements;
 - `.find()` says we’re _finding_ a single element in an array;